 If my younger me would answer the above question, the response would have been

 Today I would give a similar, but more detailed advice with reasons and how-tos.
-Let’s see what these five beauty experts have to say.
+You can read my makeup tips for a natural look in the linked post.
+Now let’s see what these five beauty bloggers have to say.

 Mimi at In My Prime Time: